 Founded by local husband-and-wife artists Larry Reid and Tracey Rowland, Rosco Louie’s raison d’être was the fomenting of discursive discord within Seattle’s granola-infused contemporary gallery scene.
 A tiny space that would have a huge impact on Seattle’s counterculture during its brief tenure, Rosco Louie quickly became a vital early venue for many formerly obscure visual and performance artists and underground music acts.
 Located in Pioneer Square at 87 South Washington Street, the new gallery’s presence directly beneath the offices of the recently-launched Seattle Weekly would guarantee local notoriety for Reid, Rowland, and the myriad Seattle gadflies whose work they would brazenly display.

-Rosco Louie’s intriguing name came from longtime Pacific Northwest car culture slang for the driving directions “right” and “left” (“hang a Louie” = turn left), thus bringing a local pop-cultural character to the new gallery’s brashly lowbrow collective aesthetic persona.
+Rosco Louie’s intriguing name came from longtime Pacific Northwest car-culture slang for the driving directions “right” and “left” (“hang a Louie” means “turn left”), thus bringing a local pop-cultural character to the new gallery’s brashly lowbrow collective aesthetic persona.

 The Armory Show was an homage to the legendary Armory Show held in 1913 in New York City, the first large exhibition of modern art in the United States.
 The Seattle event, held from December 1979 to January 1980, was more irreverent in character, comprising actual weaponry as objets d’art.
 The show would also count among the earliest local appearances of countercultural Seattle icon Steven Jesse Bernstein (1950-1991), who would perform his confrontational poetry numerous times at Rosco Louie during its tenure.